Why are Cheetahs, Giraffes, Hyenas and Hippos not part of the Big Five?

 However, when it came to hunting, hippos didn’t pose much of a challenge to colonial hunters.
 Since they spend most of their time in water, they were less of a threat to those on land.
 While they’re fierce when provoked, they didn’t meet the criteria for being a “difficult” animal to hunt, so they missed out on making the Big Five list.

-African Savanna Cheetah (Acinonyx jubatus) seen at Inverdoorn Private Game Reserve
+Cheetah (Acinonyx jubatus) seen at Inverdoorn Private Game Reserve

 Why are cheetahs not part of the Big Five?

-The cheetah, famous for being the fastest land animal on Earth, seems like it should be part of the Big Five, right?
-However, despite their speed and hunting prowess, cheetahs are not particularly dangerous to humans.
-Unlike lions or leopards (which they are often mistaken for), cheetahs are relatively shy and prefer to avoid confrontation, even with other predators.
+The cheetah is the fastest land animal on Earth, so it should be part of the Big Five, right?
+But, despite their incredible speed (reaching up to 120 km/h or 70 m/ph), cheetahs are not considered dangerous to humans.
+Simply put, cheetahs are built for speed and agility, not strength.

-In the days of big-game hunting, cheetahs were not considered a serious threat, and they were easier to track and hunt compared to their stealthier and more elusive spotted relatives, the leopard (which is a member of Africa’s Big Five).
-So, while cheetahs are undoubtedly majestic, they didn’t quite meet the dangerous, hard-to-hunt criteria to join the Big Five.
+In the days of Big Game hunting, when the term “Big 5” originated, cheetahs were easier to track and hunt compared to their stealthier and more elusive relative, the leopard (which is a member of Africa’s Big Five).

 Spotted Hyena (Crocuta crocuta).
 Learn more: National Geographic